Residential Hazardous Waste

-The Metro Kern County Special Waste Facility is located at 4951 Standard Street, (southwest corner of Standard and Foster Streets) in Bakersfield, California.
+The Bakersfield Special Waste Facility is located at 4951 Standard Street, (southwest corner of Standard and Foster Streets) in Bakersfield, California.

-Check out the FREE “Stop n Shop” Program which is only available at the Metro-Bakersfield Special Waste Facility.
-Many of the materials brought in for disposal such as paint, pesticides, herbicides, pool chemicals and cleaners are actually good, usable products.
-These usable products are given away for FREE!
+Check out the FREE “Stop 'n' Shop” Program which is only available at the Bakersfield Special Waste Facility.
+The Stop ‘n’ Shop is a reuse and recycling program that offers the community a great opportunity to collect a variety of used paints, household cleaners, pool chemicals, pesticides, herbicides, and much more – free of charge!
 It can save you money on the purchase of items and it reduces the cost of disposing of perfectly good products.
-The Stop n Shop is open from 9:00 am to 1:00 pm Thursday, Friday and Saturday.
+The Stop 'n' Shop is open from 9:00 am to 1:00 pm Thursdays, Fridays, and Saturdays.